 The Exploited (1979-present): a Punk band from Edinburgh, Scotland, UK.

-xploited was founded by 'Big John' Duncan (guitar/vocals), Wattie Buchan (vocals), Gary McCormick (ex-Josef K.; bass/vocals), and Dru Stix (Real Name: Drew Campbell; drums/vocals), they released three independent maxi-single releases in 1980 titled Army Life, Exploited Army and Extracts From An Edinburgh Nite Club EP, as well as a group of three chord punk rock/Oi anthems featuring anti-establishment lyrics (Maggie Thatcher was a favorite punching bag), and warp speed playing.In 1981 they had a minor break out with the single Dogs Of War on the 'Secret' label.
+ounded by 'Big John' Duncan (guitar/vocals), Wattie Buchan (vocals), Gary McCormick (ex-Josef K.; bass/vocals), and Dru Stix (Real Name: Drew Campbell; drums/vocals), Exploited released three independent EP releases in 1980 titled Army Life, Exploited Army and Extracts From An Edinburgh Nite Club, as well as a group of three chord punk rock/oi anthems featuring anti-establishment lyrics (Maggie Thatcher was a favorite punching bag), and warp speed playing.In 1981 they had a minor break out with the single Dogs Of War on the 'Secret' label.
 The remaining barrage of two-minute noise blasts were featured on the follow-up album Punk's Not Dead (1981), a kind of battle cry for the colored Mohawk hairdo fetishists that amazingly made it to top 20 to become their slogan.
 It was followed by the amazing feat of the top 30 hit single Dead Cities.
 A poor live set called Exploited Live-On Stage, and a shared EP with fellow Oi purveyors Anti-Pasti titled Don't Let 'Em Grind You Down, as well as a top 50 hit single, titled Attack, followed.